Hsinghsudwal/Thyroid-Mlflow-app/README.md

 # Thyroid-Mlflow-app

+## Thyroid Diagnosis Challenges
+Thyroid disorders affect many people worldwide, the challenge for healthcare professionals in accurately diagnosing and .
+With the Thyroid Detection App using Streamlit, we aim to streamline the diagnostic process and help healthcare professionals to make informed decisions quickly and effectively.

 ## Attributes Information
 * Age: Age of the patient (numeric)
 * Sex: Sex of the patient (categorical: 'M' for male, 'F' for female)